netzindianer/sso-api-docs/README.md

 `last_name` - optional

 `_activation_email` - optional, bool, default false, when is sets to `true` then the activation mail will be sent

+`_activation_optins` - optional, array, list of optins that will be recorded user when activication will by finalized, more info in [Optins](#optins) section

 The endpoint don't have `active` field.
 Registred users are not active.